mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 {{<img src="late-night-question.jpg" maxWidth="600px">}}

 The best way to answer someone's question is to refactor the code to eliminate the confusion.
 Can you rename things or restructure logic to make it more clear?
-Code comments are an acceptable way to prevent misunderstandings, but they're strictly inferior to code that documents itself naturally.
+Code comments are an acceptable solution, but they're strictly inferior to code that documents itself naturally.

 ## Narrowly scope changes

-Developers often start with one goal in mind and then think, "While I'm here, I'll just fix this other thing."
-While fixing a logic bug, they notice a UI bug, so they figure they'll just change that, too.
-But now they've muddled things because their reviewer has to figure out which changes serve goal A and which serve goal B
+Scope creep is a common anti-pattern in code reviews.
+A developer starts with the goal of fixing a logic bug, but they notice a UI blemish in the process.
+"While I'm here," they think to themselves, "I'll just fix this other thing."
+But now they've muddled things.
+Their reviewer has to figure out which changes serve goal A and which serve goal B

 The best changelists just [Do One Thing](https://blog.codinghorror.com/curlys-law-do-one-thing/).
-The smaller and simpler the code review, the easier it is for the reviewer to keep all the context in their head.
+The smaller and simpler the change, the easier it is for the reviewer to keep all the context in their head.
 Decoupling unrelated changes also allows you to parallelize your reviews across separate reviewers, reducing turnaround time for your changes.

 ## Separate functional and non-functional changes

 The corollary to tightly scoping your changes is to separate functional and non-functional changes.

-A common mistake among developers inexperienced with code reviews is to make a two-line change but allow their editor to automatically reformat the entire file.
+Developers inexperienced with code reviews often violate this rule.
+They'll make two lines of actual code changes, and then their code editor automatically reformats the entire file.
 They either don't realize what they did or decide their formatting is better, so they send out the two-line functional change buried in hundreds of lines of non-functional whitespace changes.

 This is a huge insult to your reviewer.
 Whitespace-only changes are easy to review.
 Two-line changes are easy to review.
 Two-line functional changes lost in a sea of whitespace changes are tedious and maddening.